-Kirk Hickman is excited to have joined the faculty of Naperville North High School in the fall of 2016.
-This appointment follows his time teaching at Lincoln-Way North High School music department in Frankfort, Illinois when the school opened in 2008, until it closed in 2016; an appointment that followed a six-year tenure as Director of Bands at Johnsburg High School in Johnsburg, IL.
-For two season he taught marching percussion with the Capital Sound Drum and Bugle Corps in 2002-2003.
+Kirk Hickman joined the faculty of Naperville North High School in the fall of 2016.
+This appointment follows his time teaching at Lincoln-Way North High School music department in Frankfort, Illinois when the school opened in 2008, until it closed in 2016; an appointment that followed a six-year tenure at Johnsburg High School in Johnsburg, IL.
+For two seasons, he taught marching percussion with the Capital Sound Drum and Bugle Corps in 2002-2003.
 He was also the director of the McHenry Community College Percussion Ensemble.

-Individuals form the program are awarded outstanding recognitions frequently including outstanding soloist honors, US Army All-American Marching Band, BOA Honor Jazz Band of America, BOA Honor Orchestra of America, BOA Honor Band Rose Parade, National Youth Orchestra of the United States, Grammy Band, and a Finalist in the Marine Band Concerto Competition.
+Individuals from his programs have been awarded outstanding recognitions frequently including outstanding soloist honors, US Army All-American Marching Band, BOA Honor Jazz Band of America, BOA Honor Orchestra of America, BOA Honor Band Rose Parade, National Youth Orchestra of the United States, Next Generation Jazz Orchestra, Grammy Band, and a Finalist in the Marine Band Concerto Competition.
 In 2003, the Johnburg High School Music Department was a GRAMMY Signature School Finalist.

 As an active clinician and adjudicator, Mr. Hickman judges music events in the areas of percussion, jazz, marching band, and concert band.
-He additionally has served two years as ILMEA District 7 Band Representative, two years as ILMEA District 1 Jazz Representative and twice as an Illinois Music Educator’s Association District 7 Jazz Ensemble reading band director.
+He additionally has served two years as ILMEA District 7 Band Representative, two years as ILMEA District 1 Jazz Representative and several times as an Illinois Music Educator’s Association District 7 & 9 Jazz Ensemble reading band director.

 As a performer Mr. Hickman performs as a freelance percussionist regularly performing on drumset, mallet percussion, steelpan and tabla.
 Mr. Hickman appeared on the Sage4 CD Lightning Strikes on tabla, and performed at the 2000 World Steelpan festival in Port of Spain, Trinidad.